apollographql/rover/docs/source/subgraphs.md

 rover subgraph fetch my-graph@my-variant --name accounts
 ```

-The argument `my-graph@my-variant` in the example above specifies the ID of the Studio graph you're fetching from, along with which [variant](https://www.apollographql.com/docs/studio/org/graphs/#managing-variants) you're fetching.
+The argument `my-graph@my-variant` in the example above is a [graph ref](./essentials/#graph-refs) that specifies the ID of the Studio graph you're fetching from, along with which [variant](https://www.apollographql.com/docs/studio/org/graphs/#managing-variants) you're fetching.

 > You can omit `@` and the variant name.
 If you do, Rover uses the default variant, named `current`.